tarwn/lessthandot-hugo/blogs/content/posts/2015-11-16-real-world-azure-lease-container-bug-in-azure-storage-api.md

     Assert.AreEqual(ErrorStatus_ContainerNotFound, status);
 }
 ```
-_(There are also examples of raw HTTP implementations in that same test file to verify it is not an SDK error, which is also why we&#8217;ll look at the response at the network level using fiddler)._
+_(There are also examples of raw HTTP implementations in that same test file to verify it is not an SDK error, which is also why we'll look at the response at the network level using fiddler)._

 On the local emulator, this will return the following details (fiddler):